 Are You Ready to Get on the Path to Business Leadership?

 It might be time for you to ask yourself, “Am I doing what I want to do?”
 Looking into an online MBA might be a good place to start off your thinking, or to begin your educational journey.
 If you are ready, National University offers year-round enrollment, so there’s no need to wait to get started.
-New four-week classes start at the beginning of every month – you can proceed at your own pace and finish as quickly as you want.
+New four-week courses start at the beginning of every month – you can proceed at your own pace and finish as quickly as you want.
 Financial aid and scholarship opportunities are also available.

 For more information, or to speak with a faculty member about enrolling in the online MBA program, please visit the National University Master of Business Administration program page.